 The student's status in that case will be withdrawal "not in good academic standing", and the student may subsequently request re- admission through the College's Admissions application process (See Withdrawal).

-If a student is readmitted to the program, the appropriate Associate/Assitant Dean(s) will determine how the student will be reintroduced to the curriculum.
+If a student is readmitted to the program, the Assistant Dean for Integrated Education & Assessment will work with the appropriate Associate/Assistant Dean(s) to determine how the student will be reintroduced to the curriculum.